 Care about migratory fish and their environment?

-Then join World Fish Migration Day now and help raise awareness!
+Join World Fish Migration Day now and help raise awareness!
 Feel like letting us know what you think about fish migration?
-Share it with us on Social Media using #worldfishmigrationday.
+Share it with us on social media using #worldfishmigrationday and #happyfish.
 Do you want to organize an event?

 A team of fishheads!

-There is a decicated team of passionate people working to organise World Fish Migration Day.
+There is a dedicated team of passionate people working to organise World Fish Migration Day.
 Interested in reading what they do and why they work on fish migration?
 Read their profiles below.